-You know me, I’m not really into redemption but there was some new redemption pieces to be found.
+You know me, I’m not really into redemption but there were some new redemption pieces to be found.
 ICE had a new Madagascar ball catching game; Smart Industries had a new version of their Giant Crane that people were excited about; Andamiro had Paw Patrol and a Spongebob whacker game.

 So that’s a wrap.
 Next year the expo goes back to Vegas.
-What are your thoughts about what this Amusement Expo 2017?
+What are your thoughts about this Amusement Expo 2017?